TPP7183 Mathematics Tertiary Preparation Program Level C

 Requirements for student to be awarded a passing grade in the course:

-To be assured of a passing grade, a student must achieve an aggregated mark of a least 50% in the total marks allocated for the course and achieve a mark of at least 40% in the final exam.
+To be assured of a passing grade, a student must achieve an aggregated mark of a least 50% of the total marks allocated for the course and achieve a mark of at least 40% in the final exam.
 Students who do not qualify for a Passing grade may, at the discretion of the Examiner, be awarded a Supplementary Examination and/or assigned additional work to demonstrate to the Examiner that they have achieved the required standard.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 Examinations in this course are restricted examinations.
 In a Restricted Examination, candidates are allowed access to specific materials during the examination.
 The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); any calculators, including graphics calculators, are allowed; 1 A4 page of hand written or typed notes (written on both sides); English translation dictionaries (but not technical dictionaries).